karttur/geoimagine/index.md

 Karttur's GeoImagine Framework offers a semi-automated processing environment for spatial data, mainly intended for Big Data satellite image processing.

 Everything in the framework is done using object oriented processes.
-Even the definition of the processes themselves use the same processing routines as all other processes.
-The processes are assembled in root groups, where each group is associated with either a particular data source (e.g. MODIS, Sentinel, Landsat, ancillary data etc), or particular kinds of processes (e.g. time series processing, scalar, overlay, export etc).
+Even the definition of the processes themselves use the same interface as all other processes.
+The processes are assembled in groups (called roots), where each group is associated with either a particular data source (e.g. MODIS, Sentinel, Landsat, ancillary data etc), or particular kinds of processes (e.g. time series processing, scalar, overlay, export etc).
 Most root processes are also associated with a specific, purpose-built, python package.

 To search for a particular package or process, use these links to browse the content of Karttur's GeoImagine Framework: